f12tecnologia/Controle-Extras/replit.md

 - Fixed API URL routing: localhost:3001/api in dev, /api in production
 - Updated server.js to serve static files from dist/ and handle SPA routing
 - Changed deployment to autoscale with Express backend serving both frontend + API
-- Added enhanced error logging in authentication for better debugging
+- Added enhanced error logging in authentication and API calls for better debugging
 - All CRUD operations working with PostgreSQL in both development and production
 - Admin user verified: leticia.silva.l1998@gmail.com / Bombom@8100
-- Application fully tested and ready for production use
+- Application fully tested and operational in both environments

 **December 16, 2025** - PostgreSQL Migration:
 - Migrated from Replit Database to external PostgreSQL (VPS hosted)